Best Tools for Gardening

 Gardening Power Tools

-- Leaf Blowers – used to blow away leaves, grass clippings and other unwanted debris.
+- Leaf Blowers: blow away leaves, grass clippings and other unwanted debris.

 Landscaping vs Gardening – What’s the difference?

-You may have heard the term landscape gardener, but when it comes to gardening what’s the difference?
-Well, a landscape gardener is involved in all aspects of design, from the initial groundworks and layout to the final arrangements and finishing touches.
-A landscape gardener, however, would rarely be involved in the actual potting and planting, this is where a gardener would come in.
-They would take over all aspects of maintenance, growth and development in order to see the garden flourish to its full potential.
+You may have heard the term landscape gardener, but what’s the difference between gardening and landscaping?
+A landscape gardener is involved in all design aspects, from the initial groundwork and layout to the final arrangements and finishing touches.
+A landscape gardener, however, would rarely be involved in the actual potting and planting.
+This is where a gardener would come in.
+They would take over all aspects of maintenance, growth, and development in order to see the garden flourish to its full potential.

 Best Landscaping tools

-When the hand tools just aren’t…well, cutting it, it’s time to bring out the landscaping tools, these include:
+When the hand tools just aren’t cutting it, it’s time to bring out the landscaping tools.
+These include:

-- Chainsaws – ideal for cutting through overgrown areas, tree felling, removing large branches and cutting down tree trunks.
+- Chainsaws are ideal for cutting through overgrown areas, tree felling, removing large branches, and cutting down tree trunks.

-- Border Forks – with a longer handle than a hand fork, a border fork enables you to break up and turnover soil with ease in larger areas.
+- Border Forks: with a longer handle than a hand fork, a border fork enables you to break up and easily turn over soilease in larger areas.

-- Pruning Saws – ideal for cutting back large branches and shrubs that are too big for secateurs to handle.
+- Pruning Saws: ideal for cutting back large branches and shrubs too big for secateurs to handle.

-- Garden Rake – an extension of the hand rake, a garden rake enables you to cover more surface area.
+- Garden Rake: An extension of the hand rake enables you to cover a larger surface area.

-- Garden Power Tools – as mentioned above, for those jobs that require that little something extra.
+- Garden Power Tools: As mentioned above, these are for those jobs requiring something extra.

 Tips for buying professional gardening tools

 While it’s always nice to grab yourself a bargain, it’s worth remembering that gardening equipment is an investment.
-A good set of professional gardening tools can last a lifetime with proper care.
-Plus if you want the best results then you deserve the best tools, so with that in mind, let’s run through some helpful tips on what to look out for.
+Good professional gardening tools can last a lifetime with proper care.
+Plus, if you want the best results, then you deserve the best tools, so with that in mind, let’s run through some helpful tips on what to look out for.

-- Stainless steel is one of the best metals you can work with.
-It offers maximum strength and durability, plus its virtually rustproof too so will stand the test of time.
+- Stainless steel is one of the best metals for work.
+It offers maximum strength and durability, plus it’s virtually rustproof, so it will stand the test of time.

 - Stick to brands that you know.
-If something looks too good to be true, it most probably is, whereas a reputable brand is tried and tested.
+If something looks too good to be true, it probably is, but a reputable brand is tried and tested.

 - Buy the right tool for the job.
-Using shears over secateurs could resulting in chopping off more than anticipated, resulting in a sparse space as opposed to a beautiful border in bloom.
+Using shears over secateurs could result in chopping off more than anticipated, resulting in a sparse space rather than a beautiful border in bloom.

 - Time is money.
-Don’t waste your time or hard-earned cash on equipment that may snap, split or bend under pressure, it will only hold you back and put you out of pocket having to replace cheaper goods.
-Therefore, investing in quality pieces is both time and cost-effective.
+Don’t waste your time or hard-earned cash on equipment that may snap, split, or bend under pressure.
+It will only hold you back and put you out of pocket, as you will have to replace cheaper goods.
+Therefore, investing in quality pieces is both time-consuming and cost-effective.

 How to care for your professional gardening tools

-As tempting as it may be to down tools and leave after a busy day, it’s worth noting that with a little care each day your tools can last a lifetime.
+As tempting as it may be to down tools and leave after a busy day, it’s worth noting that your tools can last a lifetime with a little care each day.
 Follow these simple steps to keep them at their best:

 - Always remove any excess dirt to avoid any build-up of soil etc.